noire02qwq/data-analysis-on-DBPs/scripts/README.md

 3. `python scripts/train_regression.py --config models/configs/<your_config>.yaml`
 4. `python scripts/test_regression.py --model-dir scripts/outputs/<model_name>`

 This sequence ensures the regression models always see the cleaned, aligned data and that evaluation uses the same scalers and splits recorded during training.
-Adjust the YAML configs to explore different look-back windows or network sizes, then rerun steps 3–4.***
+Adjust the YAML configs to explore different look-back windows or architectures, then rerun steps 3–4.
+The autotuning scripts described in 回归实验1109 are intentionally deferred.